Joyce77777777/note-taker/README.md

 - Express.js for backend server functionality.
 - UUID for generating unique identifiers for each note.
 - Nodemon (as a development dependency) for automatic server restarts on code changes.

+## Repository Location
+This project can be found at https://github.com/Joyce77777777/note-taker/